Treaty Oak (Washington, D.C.): Recorded history

 Frank Lloyd Wright with his plans for Crystal Heights in 1940.

 When the City of Washington was laid out, the land where the Treaty Oak stood was part of a 16-acre (6.5 ha) farm owned by settler Anthony Holmead.
 He sold the land in 1809 to Colonel Michael Nourse, who was chief clerk at the Treasury Department.
 Nourse built a Federal style house on the land, next to the oak tree.
 He later sold the property because it was too far from downtown, resulting in a long commute to work.

 The property, which was then 10 acres (4 ha) and bounded by today's 19th Street, Columbia Road, Connecticut Avenue, and Florida Avenue on the edge of the Dupont Circle and Adams Morgan neighborhoods, was purchased in 1866 by politician Thomas P. Morgan.
-He renovated and expanded the home into a large four-story Second Empire style house.
-He named his estate Oak Lawn due to the large oak tree on his property.
-As the years progressed the area around Oak Lawn developed into bustling residential and commercial neighborhoods, and due to the impressive views of the city from the estate, it was sought after by local developers.
+He renovated and expanded the home into a large four-story Second Empire style house and named his estate Oak Lawn due to the large oak tree on his property.
+As the years progressed, the area around Oak Lawn developed into bustling residential and commercial neighborhoods, and due to the impressive views of the city from the estate, it was sought after by local developers.
 The following owner, the Dean family, sold Oak Lawn in 1922 to the Grand Lodge of Free and Accepted Masons for $900,000, a significant amount at the time.

 The Masons planned to build a large $3,000,000 complex on the site, which they renamed Temple Heights, that would include temples, an auditorium for 3,000 people, and a large tower.
 The multiyear fundraising campaign ended in 1929 when the stock market crashed.
 The tree and house remained untouched through the Great Depression.

-In 1940 developer Roy S. Thurman chose the site for his $12,000,000 mixed-use development that would include a large parking deck and 14 towers composed of a 2,500-room hotel, theater, apartments, and retail shops.
-Frank Lloyd Wright was selected to design the massive project, which he called Crystal Heights (later Crystal City).
+In 1940, developer Roy S. Thurman chose the site for his $12,000,000 mixed-use development that would include a large parking deck and 14 towers composed of a 2,500-room hotel, theater, apartments, and retail shops.
+Frank Lloyd Wrightwas selected to design the massive project, which he called Crystal Heights (later Crystal City).
 Due to lack of funding, local zoning laws, including the Height of Buildings Act of 1899, and the outbreak of World War II, the project was canceled.

-During the following years there were several plans for the site, including a park, war memorial, apartments and hotels, and large parking lot.
+During the following years, there were several plans for the site, including a park, war memorial, apartments and hotels, and large parking lot.
 The house was demolished in 1948 after plans were made to build a shopping center on the site.
 That plan was also abandoned and the Treaty Oak remained until March 13, 1953, when the property was cleared for yet another planned commercial development.
 At the time it was felled, a government expert estimated the tree was around 350 years old, but it was most often described as 400 years old.
 It was reportedly the largest oak tree in the Washington, D.C. area.